GoogleCloudPlatform/app-maven-plugin/README.md

 # How to use

-In your Maven App Engine Java app, add the following plugin to your pom.xml:
+In your Maven App Engine Java app, add the following plugin to your `pom.xml`:

 ```XML
 <plugin>